-At HigherEchelon, we believe the two go hand in hand and that strategic plans, in themselves, are not useful and often fail unless there is an Operating Plan to drive results short and mid-term.
+At HigherEchelon, we believe that success requires both strategic and operating plans.
+Strategic plans, in themselves, are not useful and often fail unless there is an Operating Plan to drive results short and mid-term.
 HigherEchelon’s practitioners incorporate both in a four-phased approach so clients have a long-term plan along with short term actionable projects that will drive results.

-- Phase Two: Defining where are we now.
 Here, we assess where we are as it relates to the vision we have just developed.
-There are several tools that can be used during this phase, one of the most common is a S.W.O.T. analysis: understanding the strengths, weaknesses, opportunities and threats that you face organizationally.
+There are several tools that can be used during this phase, one of the most common is a S.W.O.T. analysis: understanding the strengths, weaknesses, opportunities, and threats that you face organizationally.
 The techniques for implementing S.W.O.T will vary organization to organization.
 In smaller organizations, S.W.O.T can be done for the entire organization and, for larger organizations, can be performed by individual departments before bringing the collective group together.

-- Phase Four: Building and implementation.
 HE practitioners will guide your organization through a planning workshop.
-During the planning workshop we will help you build complete project plans that are aligned to specific critical goals.
+During the planning workshop, we will help you build complete project plans that are aligned to specific critical goals.
 The result will be a comprehensive operational and strategic plan that aligns all programs and projects to ensure your organization fulfills its goals.